GoogleCloudPlatform/community/tutorials/use-cloud-pubsub-cloud-storage-app-engine/index.md

     ```

 1. In the Cloud Platform Console, [create a bucket](https://www.google.com/urlsa=D&q=https%3A%2F%2Fcloud.google.com%2Fstorage%2Fdocs%2Fcreating-buckets).
 This bucket is for storing the photos of your shared photo album.
-1. If you want collaborators on your photo album, [add IAM Permissions](https://www.google.com/url?sa=D&q=https%3A%2F%2Fcloud.google.com%2Fstorage%2Fdocs%2Faccess-control%2Fusing-iam-permissions%23bucket-add) to your bucket.
-Select`Storage Object Admin` as the role for each collaborator you want to add.
+1. If you want collaborators on your photo album, add the desired collaborators as [`Project Viewers`](https://cloud.google.com/storage/docs/projects#permissions) for your App Engine project, and as [`Object Admins`](https://cloud.google.com/storage/docs/access-control/iam-roles) for your GCS photo bucket.
+See instructions [here](https://cloud.google.com/storage/docs/access-control/using-iam-permissions#project-add).
+Note: collaborators must also have Google Cloud Platform accounts.
 1. Change the photos bucket permissions to make it publicly readable so that the photos may be viewed on your website.
 To do this, you'll need to [make your bucket data public](https://www.google.com/url?sa=D&q=https%3A%2F%2Fcloud.google.com%2Fstorage%2Fdocs%2Faccess-control%2Fmaking-data-public%23buckets).
 1. Create another bucket with `Multi-Regional` or `Regional` storage.
 This bucket is for storing the thumbnails of the photos in your shared photo album.
 1. [Create a new topic](https://www.google.com/url?sa=D&q=https%3A%2F%2Fcloud.google.com%2Fpubsub%2Fdocs%2Fquickstart-console%23create_a_topic) with the same name as your photos bucket.
 1. Click on the three-dots icon for your photo album topic and click on `New subscription`.
 Change the `Delivery Type` to `Push into an endpoint url`.
 This is the url that receives your Cloud Pub/Sub messages.
 For a url, use the following, replacing [PROJECT-ID] with the name of your project: `http://[PROJECT ID].appspot.com/_ah/push-handlers/receive_message`.